Developer Reactions to Protestware in Open Source Software: The cases of color.js and es5.ext: Empirical Results

 \end{itemize} \end{itemize}

 \begin{itemize} \item \textbf{Communicative Style} \begin{itemize} \item \textit{Offensive/Hate and Toxic (9\%).} The post contains insults or profanity, or the post is characterized by malicious intent, for example ``Wow, another NPM shitshow.
 The major problem is why the other libraries don't fix their dependency versions.'' \item \textit{Ironic/Implicit (19\%).} The post contains expressions that have opposite literal meanings to real meanings.
 The implicit nature refers to the post containing anecdotal narratives, for example ``v1.4.44-liberty-2 is working great for me, @Marak.
-Thanks for pushing this update quickly, my console has never looked better.'' \item \textit{Decisive (28\%).} The post contains expressions that have opposite literal meanings to real meanings.
-The implicit nature refers to the post containing anecdotal narratives, for example ``He published malicious code when he has $>20$ million weekly downloads, not acceptable.'' \item \textit{None (44\%).} The post does not express any sentiments in terms of offensive, hate and toxic, ironic, implicit, explicit or decisive, for example ``Folks interested in what's going on with colors.js should have a look at the update from DABH (who had made the more recent and substantial changes) on GitHub. \url{https://t.co/uMlIAjqiko}''
+Thanks for pushing this update quickly, my console has never looked better.'' \item \textit{\revise{Direct} (28\%).} \revise{The post contains expressions that take a firm and conclusive stance on an issue, clearly stating an opinion with no alternative meanings or interpretations, }for example ``He published malicious code when he has $>20$ million weekly downloads, not acceptable.'' \item \textit{None (44\%).} The post does not express any sentiments in terms of offensive, hate and toxic, ironic, implicit, explicit or \revise{direct}, for example ``Folks interested in what's going on with colors.js should have a look at the update from DABH (who had made the more recent and substantial changes) on GitHub. \url{https://t.co/uMlIAjqiko}''